akashgupta97/MAPD/README.md

 ## Model Training

+### Models Used

+We use the same vision encoder as LLaVA i.e.  CLIP ViT-L/14-336px ([Link](https://huggingface.co/openai/clip-vit-large-patch14-336)), an attention-mapper module (implemented in the AttentionMapper class in ```https://github.com/akashgupta97/MAPD/blob/main/llava/model/multimodal_projector/builder.py```), and Qwen2.5-7B-Instruct ([Link](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct)) as our base LLM.
+The pretrained weights for CLIP and Qwen LLM are automatically downloaded using HuggingFace when executing the below scripts.

 ### Compute Requirements

 The current model training pipeline uses 4 H200 GPUs with a 143GB VRAM per GPU for all the prompt distillation approaches as mentioned in Appendix A.1.3 of our paper.